 FATE MAGAZINE: World War II UFO Scare, Paul T. Collins, 1987

 Giving an additional boost to the above that the giant airborne object turned inland only to head south out toward the ocean in the direction of San Clemente Island comes from an actual eyeballs-on eyewitness account of man named Albert Nozaki.
 Some minutes after the object passed over Redondo Beach it was out over the agriculture fields that existed in those days a few miles inland east and south of the beach cities.
 That same night Nozaki was helping guard a friend's field from vandals that had been ruining crops.
 His location at the time was inland from Redondo and north of Long Beach, some distance south and somewhat east of the city of Gardena.
-According to The Battle of Los Angeles: 1942 UFO the object eventually crossed somewhere between Palos Verdes on the west and Signal Hill on the east coming out over Long Beach heading south along the California coast toward Huntington Beach --- although at a much, much higher altitude than when it went over Lucia Street in Redondo Beach.
+According to UFO Over L.A.: The Battle of Los Angeles the object eventually crossed somewhere between Palos Verdes on the west and Signal Hill on the east coming out over Long Beach heading south along the California coast toward Huntington Beach --- although at a much, much higher altitude than when it went over Lucia Street in Redondo Beach.
 The thing is, when it came out over the ocean slightly east of Long Beach none of the beach cities south along the coast reported seeing it.
 Nozaki describes what he saw that night in the early morning hours just before the object headed out to sea and disappeared south of Long Beach: